munificent/game-programming-patterns/book/game-loop.markdown

 Game-making seems to be part of human nature, because every time we've built a machine that can do computing, one of the first things we've done is made games on it.
-The PDP-1 was a 2 kHz machine with only 4,096 words of memory, yet Steve Russell and co. managed to create Spacewar! on it.
+The PDP-1 was a 2 kHz machine with only 4,096 words of memory, yet Steve Russell and friends managed to create Spacewar! on it.

 </aside>